 New Study Shows Strong Vehicle Standards Boost Economy

-WASHINGTON (March 28, 2018)—Vehicle efficiency and emissions standards are a remarkably successful policy, delivering cleaner cars every year, saving drivers money at the pump, and reducing the pollution that causes climate change.
-A new study has found another important benefit of the standards: they create jobs and economic growth.
+WASHINGTON (March 28, 2018)—Vehicle efficiency and emissions strong vehicle standards are a remarkably successful policy.
+It’s delivering cleaner cars every year.
+Therefore, saving drivers money at the pump.
+It also reduces the pollution that causes climate change.
+A new study has found another important benefit of the standards.
+Best one ever!
+So EVs create jobs and economic growth.

 The Synapse study looked at a number of factors—including the cost of deploying new clean vehicle technologies and the fuel savings that would result—and found that the current standards deliver positive economic growth both in the near term and years to come.

-The analysis rebuts findings from a study sponsored by the Alliance of Automobile Manufacturers released last year that automakers have used to argue for weaker standards.
+The analysis rebut findings from a study sponsored by the Alliance of Automobile Manufacturers released last year that automakers have used to argue for weaker standards.

-In an increasingly global and carbon-conscious marketplace, automakers need to consistently improve efficiency to stay competitive.
-History shows, however, that we need strong rules to spur the innovation required to develop cleaner cars—and that manufacturers have suffered when they fall behind.
+In an increasingly global and carbon-conscious marketplace, automakers need to consistently improve efficiency.
+I mean with Tesla stepping up.
+They must be so competitive.
+History shows, however, that we need strong rules to spur the innovation required.
+As well, to develop cleaner cars with strong vehicle standards helps.
+It does for manufacturers, since they have suffered when falling behind.

-The Trump administration is expected to announce in the coming days that it will reconsider the standards, likely with the intention of weakening them.
-The new analysis shows that consumers and the broader economy would lose if they do.
+In conclusion, the Trump administration is expecting to announce rollbacks.
+Firstly, expect in the coming days it will reconsider the strong vehicle standards.
+Finally, it’s likely with intending weakening them.
+Therefore, likely consumers and the broader economy would lose if they do.